IvanGDR/Pulsar-Building-A-High-Available-Messaging-System/README.md

 ```
 # Conclusion

 Implementing a high available Pulsar instance is relatively easy.
-All the configurations shown in this guide need to be done as many times as nodes are available in the Pulsar instance, except the metadata sent from BookKeepr to Zookeeper and from Pulsar to Zookeeper which is only done from one node.
+All the configurations shown in this guide need to be done as many times as nodes are available in the Pulsar instance, except the metadata sent from BookKeeper to Zookeeper and from Pulsar to Zookeeper which is only done from one node.
 The Pulsar Cluster then should be ready to publish and consume messages and additionally use I/O functions.
-In the next and last blog of this series, I will analyse the logs generated when each of these componenets are initialised.
+In the next and last blog of this series, I will analyse the logs generated when each of these components are initialised.